Learning Data-adaptive Nonparametric Kernels: The DANK Model in SVM

-which is a much stronger and more robust indicator of similarity than the simple and unidirectional nearest neighborhood relationship, since it takes into account the local densities of vectors around $\bm x_i$ and $\bm x'_j$.
+and thus $\bm M_j = [M_{1j}, M_{2j}, \cdots, M_{nj}]^{\!\top} \in \mathbb{R}^n$ describes the relationship between $\bm x'_j$ and the training data $\{ \bm x_i \}_{i=1}^n$.
+This is a much stronger and more robust indicator of similarity than the simple and unidirectional nearest neighborhood relationship, since it takes into account the local densities of vectors around $\bm x_i$ and $\bm x'_j$.
 This reciprocal nearest scheme has been extensively applied to computer vision, such as image retrieval \citep{qin2011hello} and person re-identification \citep{zhong2017re,zheng2012reidentification}.
 Accordingly, $\bm F'$ is given by